NCSC24 Exhibit Hall

-Download the Exhibit Hall Rules & Regulations for your records.
+Print or save these Exhibit Hall Rules and Regulations for your records.

 Note: if your booth is in an end-cap/peninsula configuration facing three aisles, please review the peninsula booth set-up regulations to ensure the understanding of set-up constraints.
 If not already on file, Exhibit Management will be in contact to obtain a signed agreement and a booth design from your organization.

 1. PURPOSE OF EXPOSITION

 The 2024 National Charter Schools Conference (NCSC) is an educational conference and expo providing relevant content to the national charter school community.
 The exposition staged in conjunction with the professional conference (“Exposition”) is a vital element of this conference, and serves to connect attendees and industry participants .
 The purpose of the event is educational in nature.

 2. ASSIGNMENT OF EXHIBIT SPACE